Updated June 21, 2023, to add a clarification regarding exemption opportunities and freeze (*).

 All ACC taxpayers remain eligible for the college’s various 2022-23 tax exemptions, which include:

 - Homestead Exemption: ACC provides a $5,000 homestead exemption to all residential taxpayers (or 1% of property value, whichever is greater).

 - Seniors (65+) & Homeowners with Disabilities Exemption: The college provides an additional $75,000 exemption for senior taxpayers and homeowners with disabilities.
 On top of the $5,000 homestead exemption, it equals an $80,000 exemption.
-The Board adopted a tax freeze for seniors and homeowners with disabilities in 2021.
-Eligible residents who received the $185,000 exemption prior to the board freeze will continue to receive that exemption.
-Contact your county’s taxing district for information on how to apply for the exemption or to verify that the exemption is being applied.
+The Board adopted a tax freeze for seniors and homeowners with disabilities in 2021. * Eligible residents who received the $185,000 exemption prior to the board freeze will continue to receive the benefit of that exemption via the tax freeze. * Contact your county’s taxing district for information on how to apply for the exemption or to verify that the exemption is being applied.